 If your Boss, supervisor or co-worker is a mean to everyone, but seems intent on bullying you until you quit, it can be very distressing - but it is NOT illegal.
 There are not federal or state laws that protect employees against being subjected to bullying at work UNLESS the bully is singling you out because you are in a protected class, i.e. over 40, disabled, pregnant, a woman, disabled, etc.

-NOT Illegal UNLESS You Have Been Singled Out BECAUSE of Your Age, Sex, Race, Color, National Origin, Disability or Religious Beliefs or if an Act of Illegal Retaliation |
+Workplace Bullying Illegal IF You Have Been Singled Out BECAUSE of Your Age, Sex, Race, Color, National Origin, Disability or Religious Beliefs or if an Act of Illegal Retaliation |

 It exists when the work place is permeated with a poisonous atmosphere that is hostile to people because of their age, sex, race, national origin, religious beliefs, or because of sexual harassment, or because the company manifests its anger in response to a protected complaint by engaging in illegal retaliation.
 Click Here for more.